Northern Virginia Cued Speech Association

 For the third year in a row, NVCSA sponsored a visit from Kona Ice of Annandale and Burke.
 Thanks to Trung Hoang (serving the ices in the attached photo) for donating extra ices beyond the 125 that we contracted!
 Picnickers lined up for their favorite flavors of the icy treat!

-Cued American English uses combinations of 8 consonant handshapes in 4 vowel placements to represent 40 different phonemes (sounds) used in spoken English.
-Cueing is accomplished in consonant-vowel pairs (a consonant handshape cued at a vowel placement) to allow users to cue continuous speech at the same rate as they speak.
+When a Cued Speech system is applied to a language that is typically spoken, it becomes cued language.
+In the United States, Cued American English (CAE) is used by many families and school systems.
+CAE uses combinations of 8 consonant handshapes in 4 vowel placements to represent 40 different phonemes (sounds) used in spoken English.
+Cueing is accomplished in consonant-vowel pairs (a consonant handshape cued at a vowel placement) allowing users to cue continuous speech at the rate that they speak.

 Cueing is not a new language that takes years to learn; cueing is a manual system that is applied to a language that you already know (similar to typing).
 Cueing proficiency is based on the muscle memory developed through practice.